mapeditor/tiled/docs/manual/automapping.md

 (DeleteTiles)=
 DeleteTiles
 : This is a boolean map property: it can be `true` or `false`.
 When `true`, if rules of this rule map get applied at some location in your map, all existing tiles in the input region are deleted before applying the output.
-The usual way to erase tiles via Automapping is to output the [Empty special tile](#specialtiles), but this property can save you time your rules do a lot of deletions on certain layers.
+The usual way to erase tiles via Automapping is to output the [Empty]{.tile .empty} [special tile](#specialtiles), but this property can save you time your rules do a lot of deletions on certain layers.

   Despite the name, this property affects output Object Layers too, deleting any Objects that fully or partially overlap the input region of any rule that matches.
 This is currently the only way to delete Objects via Automapping.